Homemade Croutons

 Ingredients

-- 2 cups of cubed bread (about a ¼ of a loaf of bread or 6 ounces)
+• 2 cups cubed bread about ¼ standard loaf or 6 ounces

 Instructions